dborth/snes9xgx/trunk/README.txt

 `¨•¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨'

 Snes9xGx now includes the ability to load SRAM from Snes9x on other platforms (Mac/PC/Linux/Etc) and to save back to those platforms.
-To use this feature simply save or load SRAM to/from SD card or an SMB share.

-The only thing to be aware of is that Snes9xGx requires that the SRM file have a name that is the rom name (not necessarily the same as the file name!) with .SRM at the end.
-For example, the game "Super Mario All-Stars + World" has a rom name of "ALL_STARS + WORLD", so the SRAM file should have the name "ALL_STARS + WORLD.srm".
-You can see the rom name for a game by loading the game - the rom name is shown in the information that is briefly shown at the bottom of the screen.
-A perhaps easier way to find the correct name is simply to load the game and then save SRAM to SD or SMB and look at the filename that Snes9xGx uses.
-That's the name you should use when importing an SRAM from another platform.
+To load a SRAM file on the Wii or Gamecube from another platform, ensure the name of the SRM file matches the filename of the ROM (except with an SRM extension).

-To use an Snes9xGx SRAM on another platform just do the opposite: save SRAM to SD or SMB, and then copy that saved SRAM file to the other platform.
+To use a Wii/GameCube SRAM file on another platform just do the opposite: copy the saved SRAM file to the other platform.
 You may have to rename the file to be what that version of snes9x expects it to be.

 ×—–­—–­—–­—–­ –­—–­—–­—–­—–­—–­—–­—–­—–­—–­— ­—–­—–­—–­—–­—–­—–­—–­—-­—–­-–•¬
 |0O×øo·                      UPDATE HISTORY (old)                     ·oø×O0|